guardian/path-manager/readme.md

 Path manager stores its data in a DynamoDB database.
 It is backed up daily using [AWS Backup](https://docs.aws.amazon.com/aws-backup/latest/devguide/whatisbackup.html).

 If you need PROD data in CODE, you can restore a backup to a new database table.
 See [this guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-dynamodb.html) for instructions on how to do this.
+You will first need to login to the "Composer" aws account through [janus](https://janus.gutools.co.uk/).

 ## Argo JSON